-1 Purpose of the model course.
-To help provide training under World Sailing Offshore Special Regulation Section 6.
+- 1 Purpose of the model course: to provide an example of training under World Sailing Offshore Special Regulation Section 6.
 The model course is not the only means of providing such training.
-Other courses meeting the needs of Section 6 may apply to the appropriate MNA for World Sailing Approval (see Introduction paragraph 7).

-2 Use of the model course.
-The chief instructor should review the experience and knowledge of the trainees before the course starts and revise details of the course plan accordingly.
-Trainees, who should have practical offshore sailing experience, should be encouraged to prepare for the course by familiarising themselves with the topics in Special Regulations 6.02 and 6.03.
-See also the reading list in A 4.2.
-Particular skills (e.g. First Aid or professional medical knowledge) when suitably documented, may be accepted to excuse a trainee from that part of the course.

-3 Presentation.
-The presentation may have to be repeated in various ways until the instructor is satisfied that the trainees have attained a good understanding of each topic.

-4 Evaluation.
-The final activities on each day are examinations, which should be used together with instructors' continuous assessments to provide a overall evaluation.
-The pass mark is to be taken as 60% in each of the marked units.

-5 Implementation.
-Detailed requirements are given below.
-Thorough preparation is the key to successful implementation of the course.
+Other courses satisfying the needs of Section 6 may apply to the appropriate MNA for World Sailing Approval (see Introduction paragraph 6).
+The MNA is vested with the authority to decide which courses meet the requirements and which do not. - 2 Use of the model course.
+The course should be adjusted to address the experience and knowledge of the trainees.
+In addition to offshore sailing experience, trainees should be familiar with the topics in OSR Special Regulations 6.02.
+A trainee with particular, suitably documented skills may be excused from that part of the course, e.g. professional medical knowledge. - Presentation.
+Particular presentations may need repeating until the instructor is satisfied that the trainees understand each topic. - Evaluation.
+The final activities on each day are exercises/exams to test the attendees' knowledge.
+A score of 70% in each of the marked units, plus the instructors' continuous assessments, will provide an overall evaluation.

-6 Structure of the model course.
+5 Structure of the model course:

-Part A describes the framework for the course, with aims and objectives and notes on suggested teaching facilities and equipment.
+Part A describes the course framework, including suggestions for teaching facilities and equipment.